 The response format R1 contains a 32-bit field named card status.
 This field is intended to transmit the card's status information (which may be stored in a local status register) to the host.
 If not specified otherwise, the status entries are always related to the previous issued command.

-Table 4-35 defines the different entries of the status.
+Table 4-36 defines the different entries of the status.
+Unused reserved bits shall be set to 0.
 The type and clear condition fields in the table are abbreviated as follows: